JamesMGreene/nestdb/README.md

 * `query` is the same as the ones used for finding and updating
 * `options` only one option for now: `multi` which allows the removal of multiple documents if set to true.
 Default is false
 * `callback` is optional, signature: err, numRemoved

+Once a document is fully removed, its datastore will also emit an `"removed"` event that you can add a listener for.
+This event is always emitted once for each single removed document, even if a bulk-remove is done.

 ```js
 // Let's use the same example collection as in the "finding document" part